isakvlarsson/chipkit-synth/README.md

 # chipkit-synth
-A digital midi-synth for the PCI32 platform.
+A digital midi-synth for the Uno32-cipkit.
 An assignment for the IS1500 course.